osg-htc/docs/docs/data/stashcache/install-origin.md

 * `oss.localroot /stash`: Change the `localroot` to the location where your data is mounted on the origin server; default is `/stash`.
-* `all.export /`: A sub-directory within the `localroot` directory that will be exported.
-Customize if not all data within `localroot` should be exported; default is `/`.
+* `all.export /<YOUR VO>`: A sub-directory within the `localroot` directory that will be exported.
   If multiple directories must be exported, you may specify `all.export` multiple times.

 For example, if the HCC VO would like to set up an origin server exporting from the mountpoint `/mnt/bigdata`, but only export the subdirectories `/mnt/bigdata/hcc/bio/datasets` and `/mnt/bigdata/hcc/hep/generators`,